JooNiv/QCut/docs/Options.rst

 Merging is not always the cheaper choice once joint cutting is in play.
 A run of gates about *different* axes composes to a generic two-qubit unitary, which is no longer a single-axis rotation and so can no longer join a joint decomposition.
 Cutting the gates separately and bundling each with its parallel partners can beat merging them.
-In a randomised search over 550 layered circuits this happened 18 times, costing up to 11% in :math:`\gamma` and so about 23% in shots.

 There is no way to tell which wins from one pair alone, so the three strategies are

 ``"auto"``
     Split the circuit both ways, cost each plan in full including the bundles it allows, and keep the cheaper.
-The comparison is exact rather than a heuristic, and it was optimal in every trial of the search above.
-The extra work only happens when there was something to merge in the first place.
+The comparison is exact rather than a heuristic, and it is optimal in every case.

 ``"always"`` (or ``True``)
     Merge wherever it lowers the cost of that pair considered on its own.
-This was the old behaviour.

 ``"never"`` (or ``False``)
     Leave every gate alone.

-Under ``"auto"``, ``find_cuts`` runs the whole search twice, because consolidating changes which edges the partitioner sees and the two plans can end up cutting different gates entirely.
+Under ``"auto"``, ``find_cuts`` also runs the whole cut search twice, because consolidating changes which edges the partitioner sees and the two plans can end up cutting different gates entirely.
 Both paths log which way they went and what it saved at INFO level.

-A run holding only one two-qubit gate is left alone, since absorbing the surrounding single-qubit gates cannot change :math:`\gamma` and would only replace a named gate by a generic unitary.
+A run holding only one two-qubit gate is left alone, since absorbing the surrounding single-qubit gates cannot change :math:`\gamma` and would only replace a named gate to a generic unitary.

 Note that merging can turn two separately placed cut markers on one pair into a single cut, which changes ``len(cut_locations)``.
 That is intended.
-QCut already requires that if one gate on a pair is cut then every gate on that pair is cut, so the gates in a run all have to be cut anyway.
+QCut already requires (since otherwise partitioning would not be possible) that if one gate on a pair is cut then every gate on that pair is cut, so the gates in a run all have to be cut anyway.

-The pass is also available on its own as :func:`~QCut.consolidate.consolidate_two_qubit_blocks`, for running on a circuit before placing cuts by hand.
+The pass is also available on its own as :func:`~QCut.consolidate.consolidate_two_qubit_blocks` with some extra control knobs, for running on a circuit before placing cuts by hand.

 Cutting parallel rotation gates together
 ----------------------------------------